Efficient implicit solvers for models of neuronal networks: Numerical experiments

 \subsection{Test with a realistic network configuration}

 We consider here the ICC model on the type of network already studied in \cite{bandera:2022}.
-The network is composed of two different clusters, with the cells connected in-phase within each cluster and anti-phase between them.
+The network is composed of two different clusters of size 150 cells each, with the cells connected in-phase within each cluster and anti-phase between them.
 This configuration appears, for instance, in the motoneurons of the embrionic spinal cord of the zebrafish, see e.g. the discussion in \cite{fallani:2015}.
 The values chosen for the model parameters are the same as in the third example of Section 4.3 of \cite{bandera:2022}, assuming that the first cluster is homogeneous and the second heterogeneous.
-In this case, only the third and fourth order economical solvers were considered and compared to the MATLAB solvers $\tt ode45$ and $\tt ode15s, $ used with the same value of the tolerance parameters $\tt atol=\tt rtol=10^{-6}$.
-In Figure \ref{fig:ICC_1}, we report the time evolution of the $x$ variable in the first cell of the second cluster and of the absolute errors on the same variable for different solvers.
-It can be observed that, with the same tolerance, the economical ESDIRK solvers achieve superior accuracy with respect to the reference MATLAB solvers, even though due to lack of code optimization the required CPU time for the our implementation is more than one order of magnitude larger than that of the MATLAB solvers.
+In this case, only the third and fourth order economical solvers were considered and compared to the MATLAB solvers $\tt ode45$ and $\tt ode15s, $ used with the same value of the tolerance parameters $\tt atol=\tt rtol=10^{-7}$.
+In Figure \ref{fig:ICC_1}, we report the time evolution of the $x$ variable in the first cell of the first cluster and of the absolute errors on the same variable for different solvers.
+Notice that the sharp peaks in the error evolution correspond to the activation/deactivation phases of the cell kinetics model.
+It can be observed that, with the same tolerance, the economical ESDIRK solvers achieve equivalent accuracy with respect to the reference MATLAB solvers, even though due to lack of code optimization the required CPU time for the our implementation is about one order of magnitude larger than that of the MATLAB {\tt ode45} solver and twice as large as that of the {\tt ode15s} solver.